viperproject/gobra-book/src/overflow.md

 The size of `int` is [implementation-specific](https://go.dev/ref/spec#Numeric_types)  in Go and either 32 or 64 bits.
 For overflow checking, Gobra assumes that `int`s have 64 bits by default.
 We may change the behavior of Gobra to consider `int`s with 32 bits by passing the `--int32` flag.
-In a file, we can enable overflow checking by adding the line:
+In a file, we can enable overflow checking by adding the following line:
 ```go
 // ##(--overflow)
 ```